mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 #### 48:11

-> “Good Knowing Advisors, if you wish to enter the extremely deep Dharma realm and the Prajna samadhi, you must cultivate the practice of Prajna.
-Hold and recite The Diamond Prajna Sutra and that way you will see your own nature.”
+> “Good Knowing Advisors, if you wish to enter the extremely deep Dharma realm and the Prajñā samadhi, you must cultivate the practice of Prajñā.
+Hold and recite The Diamond Prajñā Sutra and that way you will see your own nature.”

-“If you wish to enter the extremely deep Dharma realm and the Prajna samadhi...”: *dharma realm* is the true oneness of phenomena and existence, that is the dharma realm.
+“If you wish to enter the extremely deep Dharma realm and the Prajñā samadhi...”: *dharma realm* is the true oneness of phenomena and existence, that is the dharma realm.
 Beyond time, past, present, future; all are one.
 And also, all are based on emptiness: full function, total function, beyond your speculation.
-That is called *prajna*; wisdom.
+That is called *prajñā*; wisdom.
 So wisdom is the state of understanding, state of realization, [in] which you achieve continuity of wisdom *beyond* wisdom.
 So constantly you achieve continuity of emptiness, day by day.
 You have to go deep into existence.
 That continuation of practice is so-called *emancipation* or *liberation*, we say.

-So, “if you wish to enter the extremely deep Dharma realm and the Prajna samadhi, you must cultivate the practice of Prajna.”
-Very naturally, prajna is there.
+So, “if you wish to enter the extremely deep Dharma realm and the Prajñā samadhi, you must cultivate the practice of Prajñā.”
+Very naturally, prajñā is there.
 So if you take care of your zazen, your body and mind, with compassion, very naturally, there is wisdom.

-“Hold and recite *The Diamond Prajna Sutra* and that way you will see your own nature”: because *Diamond Sutra* always [says] the mind is produced without [staying on anything], without relying on anything.
+“Hold and recite *The Diamond Prajñā Sutra* and that way you will see your own nature”: because *Diamond Sutra* always [says] the mind is produced without [staying on anything], without relying on anything.
 So mind always [speaks] about the true state of human consciousness and its object.

 Next page, page 103: